SeanBackstrom/SeanBackstrom.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: From art & rap to data & math
+subtitle: From Art and Rap to Data and Math
 ---

 My name is Inigo Montoya.
 I have the following qualities: